All Episodes

 We are not afraid.

-But trust me, I'm not worried about copay.
+Trust me, I'm not worried about copay.

-And maybe it's this whole copay mentality.
+And maybe it's his whole copay mentality.

-But I just want to share with folks, Rush.
+But I just want to share with folks, Rush, I am actually, I'm jazzed up.

 And I think it would be a great ticket.